 Subsection (d) is intended make the case law under cy pres applicable to institutions covered by UMIFA (200-) and does not limit the doctrine of cy pres.
 In addition to requesting that a court apply cy pres to modify a restriction, an institution may seek court assistance otherwise, for example by requesting the dissolution of the institution.
+Consistent with the doctrine of cy pres, subsection (d) does not require an institution seeking cy pres to notify donors.
+Good practice will be to notify donors when possible.

+Subsection (e).
+Modification of Small, Old Funds.
 Subsection (e) permits an institution to release or modify a restriction using a cy pres approach but without court approval if the amount of the institutional fund involved is small and if the institutional fund has been in existence for more than 20 years.
 The Drafting Committee determined that under some circumstances a restriction may no longer make sense but the cost of a judicial cy pres proceeding will be too great to warrant a change in the restriction.
 The Committee discussed at length the parameters for allowing an institution to apply cy pres itself, without court supervision.
 The Committee drafted subsection (e) to balance the needs of an institution to operate efficiently for its charitable purposes and the need to protect donors' wishes.
 The subsection assumes that an institutional fund with a value of \$25,000 or less is sufficiently small that the cost of a judicial proceeding will be out of proportion with the need to change the restriction.
 The Committee included a requirement that the institutional fund be in existence at least 20 years because it seemed reasonable to require additional safeguards for donors' intent for some period of time after the creation of the institutional fund.
 The 20-year period begins to run from the date of inception of the fund and not from the date of each gift to the fund.
 The amount and the number of years have been placed in brackets to signal to enacting jurisdictions that they may wish to designate a higher or lower figure.